 How to choose the Right Food for Older Cats

 First, you ideally need to consult your veterinarian, since each case is individual and only a specialist can tell you the most appropriate feed for your furry friend.

 Food for elderly cats should be balanced in protein, fat, and carbohydrates to maintain weight, prevent the rapid gain of fat mass and to prevent muscle loss due to lack of physical activity.

 - Ensuring the Calcium and Phosphorous provided are adequate is important as inappropriate amounts can result in renal disease and poor bone health.

 - Protein should be high quality and digestible but not in excess amounts, which could be hard for the kidneys to cope with.

-- Providing all of the necessary micronutrients helps to ensure a functioning immune system and prevent diesase.
+- Providing all the necessary micronutrients helps to ensure a functioning immune system and prevent disease.

-Higher quality and premium senior cat foods should contain a plethora of vitamins and minerals, as well as ingredients such as chondroitin and glucosamine.
+Higher quality and premium senior choices should contain a plethora of vitamins and minerals, as well as ingredients such as chondroitin and glucosamine.
 Provision of the right micronutrients can aid digestion, maintain the body’s protective functions in a normal state, and even slow down the natural aging processes.

 When prescribing a diet, the veterinarian pays attention to the following aspects:

 - Individual characteristics and lifestyle;